Divide-Verify-Refine: Can LLMs Self-Align with Complex Instructions?: Introduction

 \section{Introduction}

-Large language models (LLMs), like ChatGPT, have shown significant improvements across a variety of language tasks \citep{ouyang2022training,touvron2023llama}.
-The success of LLMs relies on their instruction-following ability to comprehend and execute complex instructions.
-Misinterpretations or failures to follow instructions can result in unintended outputs, which may have severe consequences \citep{mu2023can,zhou2023instruction}.
-This issue becomes particularly critical when LLMs are deployed as in high-stakes environments, such as legal documentation or technical writing.
+Large language models (LLMs), like ChatGPT, have shown significant improvements across various language tasks \citep{touvron2023llama,wang2024comprehensive,zhang2024catastrophic}.
+The success of LLMs relies on the ability to execute complex instructions.
+Failures to follow instructions can result in unintended outputs, which may have severe consequences \citep{mu2023can,zhou2023instruction}.
+This issue becomes critical when LLMs are deployed in high-stakes environments, such as legal documentation or technical writing.
 For example, when drafting legal contracts, LLMs must strictly adhere to constraints related to format, specific terminology, and precise language usage to avoid misinterpretations or legal liabilities.
-Similarly, in technical writing, adhering to strict format guidelines, word limits, and the inclusion of essential technical terms is critical to ensure clarity, consistency, and compliance with industry standards.
+Similarly, in technical writing, adhering to strict format guidelines, word limits, and inclusion of essential technical terms is critical to ensure clarity and compliance with industry standards.

+Recent studies show that LLMs, especially open-source ones, struggle to follow complex instructions with multiple constraints like response length or formatting \citep{he2024complex,jiang2023followbench,chen2024benchmarking}.
+While this issue is well recognized, research on enhancing LLMs' constraint adherence ability is still limited, with most efforts focused on evaluating the ability \citep{jiang2023followbench,chen2024benchmarking}.
+Few studies improve LLMs' constraint-following via fine-tuning \citep{he2024complex,sun2024conifer,li2024ruler}.
+For example, \citeauthor{he2024complex}~\citeyear{he2024complex} adopt a teacher model (e.g., GPT-4) to generate data and fine-tune a student model with the generated data to improve its multi-constraint adherence ability.
+While effective, it requires a large amount of computation resources and heavily depends on the generated data quality.